Production function estimation using subjective expectations data: Introduction

-This paper contributes to the literature on production function estimation by showing how data on firms’ perceptions of its future output and inputs can be used to recover consistent production function parameter estimators while relaxing assumptions on firms’ input demand policies.
-We leverage information in recent surveys that collect detailed information on firms' perceived \emph{probabilistic distribution} of output (e.g. revenues) and inputs (e.g., employment, intermediates and capital expenditure) in the future.
-The intuition underpinning our approach is that firms’ expectations regarding future inputs and output contain information about their expected future productivity which, in turn, contains information about their current productivity.
-Unlike dynamic panel estimators, which require parametric specification of the productivity process, we require the relatively common assumption that persistent productivity follows a first-order Markov process -- an assumption imposed as well in OP, LP, ACF and GNR.
-Combined with assumptions that persistent productivity is unidimensional and that there is a monotonic relationship between current and expected future productivity, which are also imposed by standard proxy variable methods, firms’ expectations can be used to control for unobserved productivity and thereby recover consistent parameter estimates.\footnote{The requirement that persistent productivity be unidimensional confines us to a setting where productivity shocks are Hicks-neutral.
+Combined with assumptions that persistent productivity is uni-dimensional (which is also imposed by standard proxy variable methods) and that there is a monotonic relationship between current and expected future productivity, firms’ expectations can be used to control for unobserved productivity and thereby recover consistent parameter estimates.\footnote{The requirement that persistent productivity be uni-dimensional confines us to a setting where productivity shocks are Hicks-neutral.
 While this is conventional in the literature, two notable exceptions that accommodate factor-augmenting technology shocks are \citet{doraszelski_measuring_2018} and \citet{demirer_production_2022}. \citet{doraszelski_measuring_2018} relaxes the assumption of unidimensional productivity by trying to leverage data on firm-level input prices while \citet{demirer_production_2022} does so by imposing assumptions on firms’ input demands.
-While both these papers are valuable contributions and argue the importance of factor-augmenting productivity shocks, we believe our approach retains relevance given the dominance of the Hicks-neutral context among existing theoretical and empirical work.} Our proposed method is therefore similar to OP/LP/ACF as it requires a monotonic relationship between productivity and observables, but different as it leverages data on firms’ expectations rather than optimal input quantities.
+While both these papers are valuable contributions and argue the importance of factor-augmenting productivity shocks, identifying two sources of technical change is more challenging (e.g., average wages reflect labor composition changes as well as pure labor cost shocks).} Our proposed method, which we label ``NPR'', is therefore similar to OP/LP/ACF as it requires a monotonic relationship between productivity and observables, but is distinct as it leverages data on firm expectations rather than input quantities.
 It is therefore robust to a range of factors -- such as unobserved firm-specific input prices and optimization error -- that would undermine alternative estimators by breaking the one-to-one link between input demands and productivity.
+Moreover, unlike the dynamic-panel and the control function estimators, our proposed method can be implemented in a single cross-section of data.
+This enables production function estimation in contexts where panel data would be infeasible to collect for either cost or logistical reasons.
+We also note that the moments we exploit here can be seen as complementary to those already in use in the traditional methods whenever data is available to implement both, thus lending more precision or over-identifying restrictions to existing methods.